Enaith Habibullah: Education and career

 In 1947, upon partition he opted for the Indian Army.

-He served as Commandant, National Defence Academy from 1953–58.
+He served as Commandant, National Defence Academy from 1953 to 1958.
 Promoted Major-General 28 August 1955.
 Served as Deputy G.O.C.
 Malayan Federal Army from April to October 1959, when he was recalled to India.
 Retired Major-General in 1965.

 Personal life

 His son Wajahat Habibullah is a distinguished bureaucrat and his grandsons Amar Habibullah and Saif Habibullah are prominent businessmen.
+He is also survived by his eldest daughter, Dr. Nazli Siddiqui, who now lives in Canada.

 The Habibullah Hall at the National Defence Academy is named in his memory.